tundish/junkdlc/blog/content/001_dialogue_and_action.md

-title: #1: Getting Things Done
+title: #1: Dialogue and Action
-date: 2024-02-24
+date: 2024-09-10
 author: D E Haynes
-tags: winograd, flores, fruition
+tags: winograd, flores, fruition, speech, action
 category: Blog
 status: published
-summary: On Fruition
+summary: How great ideas can be revived and extended.
+An exploration of Speech Acts in digital dialogue.

 Flores and Winograd
 ===================